grifart/enum/tests/Example/MigratingLegacyCode/readme.md

 - by automatically implementing enum values by including `use \Grifart\Enum\AutoInstances;` trait
 - and by adding magic methods annotations

-When you do this there is not backward incompatible change introduced.
-But...
-Now you can use new API.
+There is not backward incompatible change introduced.
+And now you can use new APIs!

 ```php